ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.15.0.md

 ?25h ?25l ?7h ?7l
 ```

 That does not mean TTE is a full terminal emulator.
-It is not.
-But it now understands enough of the layout language used by common fetch applications to preserve the intended shape instead of eating the control characters and leaving crumbs on the floor.
+But it now understands enough of the layout language used by common fetch applications to preserve the intended shape.

 The color parser also got more complete.
 TTE now supports 3-bit and 4-bit SGR foreground/background colors, reset sequences, and mixed style/color SGR sequences.
 Bold standard ANSI foreground colors are preserved as bright colors, which better matches how normal terminals display many fetch outputs.